mmuller88/cdk-prowler/API.md

 An Prowler-specific Allowlist file.

 If a value is provided then this is passed to Prowler on runs using the '-w' flag.
 If no value is provided, the -w parameter is not used.
+If you provide an asset that is zipped, it must contain an 'allowlist.txt' file which will be passed to Prowler.

 ---